pl4nty/teams-deploy-tab/README.md

 7. Add the Microsoft Graph `AppCatalog.ReadWrite.All` Delegated permission and grant admin consent

 # Usage
-1. View the action logs while running (eg https://github.com/pl4nty/teams-deploy-tab/actions?query=is%3Ain_progress)
+1. View the action logs while running
 2. Browse to the provided link within 15 minutes
 3. Authenticate with a global administrator account
 4. Enter the provided code